finos/legend/installers/charmed-operators.md

 The applications stack will be deployed as a *bundle* in the same cloud.
 Juju allows, however, for you to deploy each application on a different cloud and then integrate the stack across your estate.

 # Prerequisites

-If you have all the prerequistes in your system, you can skip to step [1.
+If you have all the prerequisites in your system, you can skip to step [1.
 Deploying Legend](#deploying-legend).
 * Linux box.
   * This guide was tested on Ubuntu 20.04.
 * Internet connection.